Ian Taylor (footballer, born 1968): Northampton Town

-In June 2005 he signed with League Two outfit Northampton Town.
+In June 2005 he signed with League Two club Northampton Town.
 The "Cobblers" won promotion in 2005–06 as League Two runners-up, with Taylor making 38 appearances.
-For his performances he was named on the PFA Team of the Year.
+He was named to the PFA Team of the Year for his performances.
 Northampton retained their League One status in 2006–07, as Taylor played another 36 games.
 Taylor announced that the game at home to Huddersfield Town on 27 April would be the last of his career before retiring as a professional player.
 A small number of Aston Villa fans attended this match.
-At Villa's away match against Manchester City the day after Taylor's final game, the travelling Villa fans sang "There's only one Ian Taylor".
+At Villa's away match against Manchester City, the day after Taylor's final game, the travelling Villa fans sang "There's only one Ian Taylor".

 International career

 Taylor was born in Birmingham, England and is of Barbadian descent through his mother.
 In May 2004, he was considered by Barbados manager Kenville Layne for a call-up to the 2006 FIFA World Cup qualifying double-header against Saint Kitts and Nevis in June 2004.
-Taylor revealed that he turned down a similar approach from the nation five years previous, as he wanted to play for England.
+Taylor revealed that he had turned down a similar approach from the nation five years previously, as he wanted to play for England.

 Post-retirement

-Taylor is now an occasional football pundit for the Aston Villa website's Villa TV, and can regularly be seen at Aston Villa games.
-During the 2007–08 season, he has been given a regular column as the final feature in Aston Villa's match programme, titled 'Tayl End'.
+Taylor is now an occasional football co-commentator for the Aston Villa website's Villa TV and can regularly be seen at Aston Villa games as he was appointed as a Club Ambassador in February 2011.
+He also makes occasional appearances on Sky TV and TNT Sports.
+During the 2007–08 season, he has been given a regular column as the final feature in Aston Villa's matchday programme, titled 'Tayls Talking'.
 Still held in very high esteem by Villa fans, he maintained his cult status in October 2005, when instead of sitting with the directors and VIPs for the Second City derby against Birmingham City at St Andrew's, he was amongst the travelling Aston Villa contingent; Taylor did the same thing again in Villa's game against Blues on 11 November 2007.
-He played for Villa in the 2007 Premier League All Stars charity tournament.
-In August 2008 he became a match day summariser covering matches involving Derby County for BBC Radio Derby during the 2008–09 season.

-In February 2011, Taylor rejoined Aston Villa after being appointed club ambassador.
-In 2012, Taylor created his own brand of headphones and speakers called iT7 Audio, which has been worn by a host of celebrities and sportspeople supporting the brand.
+In 2012, Taylor created his own brand of headphones and speakers called iT7 Audio, worn by a host of celebrities and sportspeople supporting the brand.
+Taylor is also a director of Optima Sport, which brings academy football teams from across the world to compete against academies in the UK.
+He also runs his own consultancy in the solar and renewable energy industry, being UK Ambassador for SNRG in the renewable energy and sustainability sector and is an Ambassador for car company Express Vehicle Contracts.

+In January 2024, Taylor was named by Aston Villa as a member of the Honorary Anniversary Board ahead of the club's 150th anniversary season.